These are the best castles in America to visit! Over 15 unique castles that you can tour and some that you can even spend the night in!

 Suzy of Our Bucket List Lives

 The Castillo De San Marco is the oldest castle in the continental US.
-Located by the water in St. Augustine, Florida it is virtually unmissable as you enter this historic town.
+Located by the water in St. Augustine, one of the best cities to visit in Florida, it is virtually unmissable as you enter this historic town.

 A visit to the castle takes around an hour.
 We highly recommend staying for the firing of the cannon that happens almost every hour when the castle is open.
 The volunteers who light the cannon are also living historians; if there is a question you want answered it is worth asking them.